 Our office receives and reviews allegations of non-academic misconduct against Emory University undergraduate students.
 Some examples of non-academic misconduct handled by our office are fighting, harassment, illegal drug use, intimidation, theft, threats, underage alcohol use, vandalism.
 The Undergraduate Code of Conduct provides the full list of expectations for how students should behave, and what behaviors are prohibited.

 Anyone can file a report.
-We have a public, on-line report form here on our website.
+Use the public, online report form below to file a report.
 You can also call our office at 404-727-3154 and ask to speak with a staff member for assistance with filing a report.
 While anonymous reports are accepted, our ability to review and respond to a report that is filing anonymously is severely restricted.

 Other Type of Reporting